napari/napari/docs/guides/color.md

 In this case, values of 0 are mapped to black (`[0, 0, 0, 1]`),
 values of 1 are mapped to blue (`[0, 0, 1, 1]`),
-and values in `(0, 1)` are mapped to colors that linearly interpolated between black and blue.
+and values in `(0, 1)` are mapped to colors that are linearly interpolated between black and blue.

 A few types of input are supported.